ADucinskas/UDACITY-Starbucks-Capstone/README.md

 # Summary
 This project provided analysis of Starbucks customer behaviour on mobile app.
 Results suggest that women and people of 40-60 years old age have the highest offer completion rate.
+The blogpost about this study can be found here: https://algirdasducinskas.medium.com/how-to-improve-the-starbucks-offer-strategy-f4e93b4734f8

 # Author
 Algirdas Dučinskas